Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 This is one of the most subtle ways to incorporate slightly stronger hues into your Scandinavian European kitchen design.
 The idea is to have clear contrasts between the different colors, with the colors naturally blending in together to form a homogenous look.

-Plus, the striking island adds warmth to the space, while serving as a focal point to the kitchen visuals.
+The striking island adds warmth to the space and is a focal point for the kitchen visuals.

 43. Industrial Scandinavian

-This design focuses on yet another core element of the Scandinavian kitchen design – texture.
-The industrial Scandinavian kitchen design features a mixture of leather, poured concrete, and wood to create a Nordic, industrial, and all-round chic kitchen.
+This design focuses on another core element of Scandinavian kitchen design—texture.
+The industrial Scandinavian kitchen design combines leather, poured concrete, and wood to create a Nordic, industrial, and chic kitchen.

-A bit of metal is added to the final design, with the center island/table featuring a concrete top, wood base, and metallic legs painted in black.
+The final design includes a bit of metal, with the center island/table featuring a concrete top, wood base, and metallic legs painted in black.

 44. Take Full Advantage of Minimalism for Small Kitchens

 Most people have small kitchens.
-And while the one-wall layout or galley layout seems to be the best kitchen layout options you can use for your limited space, the specific design always seems to be a question of debate.
+While the one-wall or galley layout seems to be the best option for limited space, the specific design is always a question of debate.

 Well, the Scandinavian European kitchen design should be your go-to.

-You can then experiment with inherently light colors, to create an airy, roomy feel in the kitchen.
+You can experiment with inherently light colors to create an airy, roomy feel in the kitchen.

 45. Mix Old and New Design Details

-When experimenting with European kitchen designs, you’re not restricted to one design pattern.
-The great thing about European kitchens is that old and contemporary do mix seamlessly.
+You’re not restricted to one design pattern when experimenting with European kitchen designs.
+The great thing about European kitchens is that old and contemporary mix seamlessly.

 How?

-Well, for instance, you can mix wood with marble, stainless steel, or glass.
-The kitchen appliances can be made from stainless steel, with the cabinetry featuring glass doors.
-Finally, you can seal this design with a wooden library ladder for reaching the upper cabinets.
+For instance, you can mix wood with marble, stainless steel, or glass.
+The kitchen appliances can be made from stainless steel, and the cabinetry can feature glass doors.
+Finally, you can seal this design with a wooden library ladder to reach the upper cabinets.

 You can even combine two-door styles in one cabinet.
-For instance, you can have full overlay drawer heads, coupled with inset doors.
-The drawer heads can have a unique profile shape.
-This can be a slight concave arc.
+For instance, you can fully overlay drawer heads and inset cabinet doors.
+The drawer heads can have a unique profile shape, such as a slight concave arc.
 The cabinet doors underneath can alternatively have inset heads.

 This mix and match can create breathtaking and unique results.